qinguorui2001/tp/docs/DeveloperGuide.md

 Step 1.
 The user executes `p-list` command to see the current list of persons.

 Step 2.
-The user executes `a-delete n/Xiao m/CS2100 d/Assignment 2 by/ 03/10/2021` command to remove the completed assignment
-of a person.
-When `Command#execute` is called, the `a-delete n/...` command will filter out persons in the storage list with the module field `CS2100`and remove the specified assignment if the person exists and has that assignment in assignment list.
+The user executes `a-delete n/Xiao 1` command to remove the first assignment of a person.
+When `Command#execute` is called, the `a-delete n/...` command will filter out persons in the storage list with the name field `Xiao`and remove the specified assignment if the person exists and has that assignment in assignment list.<div markdown="span" class="alert alert-info">:information_source:
-<div markdown="span" class="alert alert-info">:information_source: **Note:** If there are no persons with the specified
-module field or there are no persons who have this assignment, it will return an error to the user.
+**Note:** If there are no persons with the specified module field or there are no persons who have this assignment, it will return an error to the user.

 The following sequence diagram shows how the a-delete command is executed:
 ![a-deleteSequenceDiagram](images/a-deleteSequenceDiagram.png)